8bittree/8bittree.net/source/posts/2014/05-20-starting-android-development.html.markdown

 they name a social network App.net?)

 But that's not what the app that this post is about.
-Instead, I'm going to get my feet wet with a to do list of questionable utility.
+Instead, I'm going to get my feet wet with a to do list app of questionable utility.

 The general idea is to give the app a list of things to do, then whenever you're bored, you'd open the app, press a button, and it would give you a random task to do.
 Whether or not you actually obey the almighty to do list app is up to you.
 It won't care.
-It's to busy planning out what task to give you next time.
+It'll be too busy planning out what task to give you next time.

 I'm naming it [Randoo] for now, as a quick search doesn't turn up anything on Google Play with the same name, at least at this point in time.
 If some better name comes along, I might change it, though.

-[Randoo]: /projects/Randoo
+[Randoo]: /projects/randoo

 As far as apps go, it should be pretty trivial.
 It needs at minimum: